-- The Governor and defendant GERALD GREEN would discuss new ideas and opportunities for the Green Businesses to obtain business from the TAT and the TPC. - 14.
-Defendants GERALD GREEN and PATRICIA GREEN would obtain and retain lucrative contracts and subcontracts for TAT and TPC business by offering and paying bribes to, and for the benefit of, the Governor in exchange for the award of contracts. - Defendant GERALD GREEN and the Governor would agree to the total amount of TAT and TPC contracts and also to the amount of the corrupt payments as a percentage, ranging between 10% and 20%, of the monies that the TAT and the TPC would pay to the Green Businesses, or to third-party businesses that served as prime contractors with the TAT or the TPC.
-On the occasions where the Governor and defendant GERALD GREEN decided to use third-party businesses as the prime contractors, including contracts for the website production, public relations services, calendars, and the video production, defendant GERALD GREEN would structure the contracting arrangements so that the prime contractors would pass through to the Green Businesses in the subcontracts the amounts necessary for the Green Businesses to fund corrupt payments to the Governor.
+- 13. The Governor and defendant GERALD GREEN would and did discuss new ideas and opportunities for the Green Businesses to obtain business from the TAT and the TPC LTD. - 14.
+Defendants GERALD GREEN and PATRICIA GREEN would and did offer and pay bribes, directly and indirectly, to and for the benefit of the Governor in exchange for the award of lucrative contracts and subcontracts to and for the benefit of the Green Businesses. - 15.
+Defendant GERALD GREEN and the Governor would and did agree to the total amount of money that the TAT and the TPC LTD would and did pay to the Green Businesses.
+Defendant GERALD GREEN and the Governor would and did agree to the amount of the corrupt payments to be paid to the Governor as a percentage, ranging between 10% and 20%, of the value of such contracts.
+On occasion, the contracts negotiated between defendant GERALD GREEN and the Governor would and did involve third-party businesses that served as prime contractors with the TAT or the TPC LTD, and the Green Businesses as subcontractors.
+On such occasions, which included contracts for the website production, public relations services, calendars, and the video production, defendant GERALD

+GREEN would and did structure the contracting arrangements so that the prime contractors would pass through to the Green Businesses in the subcontracts the amounts necessary for the Green Businesses to fund corrupt payments to the Governor.